 Raymond and Hope ffennell, a wealthy couple who enjoyed the outdoors, started renting Wytham Abbey in 1916 and fell in love with the area.

-Raymond Ffennell was also an author.
-During the 1900s, he published several articles and two books about Oxford, called: “Town Planning in Oxford” in 1926 and “Oxford As It Was, Now Is And Never Should Be” in 1930.
-Besides being an successful gold mining director and author, Raymond was also an active member of the British forces.
-In 1917 he was a Major in Oxford University Training Corps, attached to No:4 Officer Cadet Battalion, possibly at the same time as C.S.
+Raymond Ffennell (born Schumacher) was a successful gold mine director and author.
+He was also an active member of the British forces.
+In 1917 he was a Major in Oxford University Training Corps attached to No:4 Officer Cadet Battalion, possibly at the same time as C.S.
 Lewis.

 The Ffennell’s had one daughter, Hazel, who was always interested in the world around her.
 She had a reputation for keeping unusual pets, among them a chameleon.
 In 1930 the Green & Blue Dragon were built, the names inspired by Hazel’s pet chameleon.
 These facilities were, and are still, used as classrooms.

-During World War II (1941-1945), Oxfordshire Scouts ran camping holidays at Hill End as an escape for children from badly bombed cities.
+From 1941-1945 Oxfordshire Scouts ran camping holidays at Hill End as an escape for children from badly bombed cities.

 Oxford & Cambridge University arranged a international Scout camp, for about 500 scouts from countries such as America, France, Canada, Czechoslovakia, Poland and Switzerland.

 In 1947 Frank Corbey was appointed as the Warden.
 He implemented a renovation programme for the existing buildings.

 In 1956 Oxford City Council leased Hill End Camp for the next 21 years.